tankh99/tp/docs/DeveloperGuide.md

 <puml src="diagrams/DeleteAppointmentActivityDiagram.puml" alt="Delete Appointment Activity Diagram" />

 **Implementation**
-There are a few classes and methods used to interact with the add appointment command.
+There are a few classes and methods used to interact with the delete appointment command.
 1. `DeleteAppointmentCommand`
     1. Defines delete appointment command key word and other error messages.
 2. `DeleteAppointmentCommand#execute()`